stephaniemillar/stephaniemillar.github.io/_posts/2015-3-2-Lemon-Poppy-Seed-Muffins.md

 - recipe
 ---

 I fell in love with lemon poppy seed muffins after my husband brought one home for me after a work meeting.
 My infatuation drove me in pursuit of the most delicious lemon poppy seed recipe I could find.
 That journey led me [here](http://www.food.com/recipe/lemon-poppy-seed-muffins-100943).
 I usually modify recipes in one way or another, but this recipe needed no improvements.
 It's simple, easy, and delicious.
 In short, **perfect**.
-If you're a lemon lover, there's no question that you will love it.
+If you're a lemon lover, there's no question that you will enjoy it.

 As a side note, I do recommend using real lemon juice if possible.
 It makes a **huge** difference in flavor and makes the muffins taste much fresher and lighter.